gtv1k/GitGud/README.md

 As you collaborate on a project and work progresses files will change.
 A lot.  <br>
 Things will get messy, and might break completely at some point. <br>
 When that happens you might want to roll back to the most recent working version of your project.
 With version control, or in our case *git*, that's easy.

+GitKraken is just one tool for Git, but I think it's one of most visual and easiest ones. <br>
+It gives a nice overview of all previous changes and releases which will help you get a good mental map of the project.

 </details>